wesleytian/wesleytian.com/posts/sf.md

 If I were to name this ending phase of my life, I'd name it "SF degeneracy".
 Next up: "value creation".
 I can't wait.

+If you enjoyed reading this, please share with a friend or two!

 ---

 Acknowledgements:
 Shoutout to Victor Maher for helping me find the co-living house and Hannah Jian and Alex George who organized it and for taking me in.
-Here are some people that have made these  past few months so much fun: Shrav Kasralikar, Iban Sadowski, Alexander Bricken, Joseph Yeh, Melody Lyu, Seth Saperstein, Allie Cell, Douglas Qian, Letao Chen, David Hu, Steven Phan, Luella Sun, Ethan Benjamin, Peggy Wang, Austin Wong, Mathurah Ravigulan, Newton Xie, Liam Hinzman, Yunji Jang, Allison Luan, Michael Phillips, Anthony Tan, Brando Vasquez, Johnny Yun, Richard Chen, Evan Rinder, and MANY others.
+Here are some people that have made these  past few months so much fun: Shrav Kasralikar, Iban Sadowski, Wayde Gilliam, Luella Sun, Anthony Tan, Alexander Bricken, Joseph Yeh, Melody Lyu, Seth Saperstein, Douglas Qian, Letao Chen, David Hu, Steven Phan, Ethan Benjamin, Peggy Wang, Austin Wong, Mathurah Ravigulan, Newton Xie, Liam Hinzman, Yunji Jang, Allison Luan, Michael Phillips, Brando Vasquez, Johnny Yun, Richard Chen, Evan Rinder, and MANY others.

 ---